UNIGIS-Salzburg/Opt_AppDev-R/README.md

 - **Assess** the **complexity and relevance** of the topic.
 - Explore **whether to use ChatGPT or explore alternative technologies**.
 - **Determine the required frequency of updates** for the lesson (**Note**: with a high probability that it may require more updates than even the packages..
 Main reason why I would debate).
-- Altough, there are very interesting plugins for programming and data visualisations see GPT-4 (altough, so far, Advanced Data Analysis only uses Python - Time of Writing: (11.09.2023))
+- Altough, there are very interesting plugins for programming and data visualisations see GPT-4 (altough, so far, Advanced Data Analysis only uses Python - Time of Writing: (11.09.2023) - and the data analysis tool is for paying customers.)

 #### Chapter X: "Machine Learning with Spatial Data"
 Very debatable, ...
 ML workloads normally need a lot of foundation in mathematical understanding...